ishaan2304/Fake-Review-Detection-using-AI-and-Machine-Learning/README.md

 ## Project Overview

 Online reviews play a crucial role in e-commerce decisions, but fake reviews can mislead users.
-This system uses **Logistic Regression** to classify reviews as **genuine** or **fake** by analyzing the textual content of the review.
+This system uses **Logistic Regression** to classify reviews as **genuine** or **fake** by analyzing the textual content of the review

 The system includes: